 In order to assist dairy farmers in focusing on their highest-value activities while still meeting the National Organic Program pasture rule, this pilot project is aimed at strengthening and improving relationships between organic dairy farmers and custom grazing operators.
 The project team has initialized activities to expand and strengthen a custom grazing network statewide through a series of focus groups, development of guidelines and resources, matchmaking activities, new relationship establishments, and post-grazing evaluation.
 During the period of this project, we anticipate sharing resources with more than 300 dairy farmers and potential custom graziers, developing a target of five seasonal custom grazing agreements, and establishing a repository of information for new partnerships.

 The project team originally scheduled four focus groups (two for dairy farmers, two for custom graziers) in early January, 2017.
 A draft set of questions were developed.
 One presentation sharing interview results took place in January 2017 at the Vermont Grazing & Livestock Conference.
-Additional interviews and informal conversations continued through 2017.
-Due to several changes in project staff and a loss of momentum in project timing (as this is a grazing project, and requires recommendation testing during the grazing season to be effective), the team will be requesting an extension of the project period to December 2018.
+Additional interviews and informal conversations continued through 2017 and extended through 2018.

 - Facilitation of two focus groups.

 Original plan: One group will include 4-5 experienced custom graziers who have entered into past contracts (written or verbal) for at least two years.
 The other group will include 4-5 certified organic dairy producers who have contracted out animals in the past.
 The focus groups will take place at a central location over a 1-2 hour period.
 Guiding questions will be shaped using the existing resource materials collected from national and Northeast partners, as well as the experience within the groups.